Prenatal development: Stress

 Stress during pregnancy can have an impact on the development of the embryo.
-Reilly (2017) states that stress can come from many forms of life events such as community, family, financial issues, and natural causes.
+Nicole Reilly in he 2017 article states that stress can come from many forms of life events such as community, family, financial issues, and natural causes.
 While a woman is pregnant, stress from outside sources can take a toll on the growth in the womb that may affect the child's learning and relationships when born.
 For instance, they may have behavioral problems and might be antisocial.
-The stress that the mother experiences affects the fetus and the fetus' growth which can include the fetus' nervous system (Reilly, 2017).
+The stress that the mother experiences affects the fetus and the fetus' growth which can include the fetus' nervous system.
 Stress can also lead to low birth weight.
 Even after avoiding other factors like alcohol, drugs, and being healthy, stress can have its impacts whether families know it or not.
 Many women who deal with maternal stress do not seek treatment.

-Similar to stress, Reilly stated that in recent studies, researchers have found that pregnant women who show depressive symptoms are not as attached and bonded to their child while it is in the womb (2017).
+Similar to stress, Reilly stated that in recent studies, researchers have found that pregnant women who show depressive symptoms are not as attached and bonded to their child while it is in the womb.